Christian universalism: History

 The Unity School of Christianity, founded in 1889 by Charles and Myrtle Fillmore, has taught some Universalist beliefs such as God's total goodness, the divine nature of human beings, and the rejection of the traditional Christian belief that God condemns people to Hell.

+In the early 20th century, some Primitive Baptists in Appalachia started espousing Universalist ideas.
+By 1924, these churches branched off to form the Primitive Baptist Universalists.
+They are often known as "No Hellers" and believe that temporal punishment and separation from God during life is the only hell.

 The Universalist Church of America gradually declined in the early to mid 20th century and merged with the American Unitarian Association in 1961, creating the modern-day Unitarian Universalist Association, which does not officially subscribe to exclusively Christian theology.
 Christian Universalism largely passed into obscurity for the next few decades with the end of the Universalist Church as a separate denomination.
 However, the Unitarian Universalist Christian Fellowship remains as an organization for Christians from the Unitarian Universalist tradition and liberal Christians interested in Unitarianism and Universalism.

 Some Christians from a Pentecostal background who were involved in the Latter Rain Movement of the 1940s and 1950s came to believe in the ideas of Christian Universalism on their own, separately from the Universalist Church tradition.
 They emphasized the teachings of universal reconciliation and theosis.
 These ideas were spread primarily through newsletters and traveling evangelists from the 1950s to 1980s, and were not typically identified by the term "Universalism".
 The only significant organization representing these beliefs that emerged within the Charismatic tradition was the Home Missions Church, a loosely organized network of ministers and house churches founded in 1944.